Its-Jakey/MSPL/README.md

 MSPL is an interpreted stack-based programming language designed to have a very simple interpreter while still retaining plenty of functionality.
-MSPL was loosly inspired by the Forth programming language.
+MSPL was loosely inspired by the Forth programming language.

 ## Features of MSPL